rushizirpe/estimators-from-scratch/README.md

 # **Estimators from Scratch**
-This project provides Python implementations of various Estimators from scratch, without relying on external libraries such as scikit-learn or TensorFlow.
-The purpose of this project is to help in understanding of how these models work under the hood.
+This project provides Python implementations of various estimators from scratch, without relying on external libraries such as scikit-learn.
+The purpose of this project is to understand how these models work under the hood.

 ## Estimators Implemented
-So far, this project includes the following machine learning models:
+So far, this project includes the following Estimator models:

 Linear Regression: Open in Colab->[![Colab](https://upload.wikimedia.org/wikipedia/commons/thumb/d/d0/Google_Colaboratory_SVG_Logo.svg/32px-Google_Colaboratory_SVG_Logo.svg.png)](https://colab.research.google.com/drive/1hYe7LsNkZaODpGAQlEgLeCc5aBYSWrxo?usp=sharing)
 <br>